Lukas-Justen/Machine-Learning-Tutorials/README.md

-# Machine-Learning-Problems
+# Machine-Learning-Tutorials
-A repository for machine/deep learning problems/tutorials and exploration of different ML/DL libraries.
-The goal of this repository is to collect takeaways while developing ML models.
-This should improve my overall understanding of developing machine learning and deep learning applications.

-__NOTE:__ This repository is not ment to be a collection of my current work but something like a useful tutorial for Machine Learning and DeepLearning beginners.
-By explaining what I am doing in each of the notebooks I can understand some of the parts much better.
-By listing all the takeaways you can get the most important points from the notebook.
+This repository is __not__ ment to be a collection of my current work but something like a useful tutorial for Machine Learning and Deep Learning beginners.
+By explaining what I am doing in each of the notebooks I can also understand some of the parts much better that I have never questioned in too much detail.
+By listing all the takeaways at the end of a notebook I hope that you can learn to understand these libraries and problems in a quicker way.

 #### Repository structure:
 The repository contains subfolders that are enumerated to denote the order in which they were created.
 Each folder should contain at least one `Exploration.ipynb` jupyter notebook that walks through a whole training example.
 The notebook explains all the steps and lists a few takeaways at the end of the notebook.
 The follwing table shows which framework and dataset was used for each folder: